5 Rainy Day ideas for your garden

 Check your pots and planters

 Make sure you keep an eye on your containers when the rain gets heavy.
 Plants in pots can become easily flooded if the drainage becomes compromised.
-If you feel it is necessary, cover your containers with waterproof material such as tarpaulin until the rain has settled.
+If you feel it's necessary, then cover your containers with waterproof material, like tarpaulin, until the rain has settled.

 Take your inside plants outside